cwhanse/ivcurves/docs/sphinx/source/participating.rst

       .. _Sphinx documentation: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#hyperlinks

 After writing docstrings for your submission, you need to generate Sphinx .rst files for your submission using a command line program provided in ivcurves.
-First, ensure that none of your submission's Python files are named ``index.py`` because ``index`` is reversed for the Sphinx documentation.
+First, ensure that none of your submission's Python files are named ``index.py`` because ``index`` is reserved for the Sphinx documentation.
 To generate the .rst files, run the command

    .. code-block:: bash